Purchasing Policies and Procedures

 1.3 First and last name of the department person placing the order.
 A telephone number is optional, but helpful should there be questions or problems.

-1.4 Complete description of the goods or services to be purchased, including quantity, unit of packaging, manufacturer's model number, accurate confirmed prices, and any other information necessary for the vendor to accurately process the order.
+1.4 A complete and detailed description of the goods or services to be purchased, including quantity, unit of packaging, manufacturer's model number, accurate confirmed prices, and any other information necessary for the vendor to accurately process the order.

-1.5 All of the above elements are required or the requisition may be returned for more information.
+1.5 All of the above elements are required or the processing of the requisition may be delayed until the appropriate information is obtained.

-3. CHECK REQUIRED.
-If it is required by the vendor, and prices are firm (up to date order forms, catalog information, phone quote, etc.), a requisition may be processed “check required,” which eliminates the need to process a later invoice.
+2. CHECK ENCLOSED.
+If it is required by the vendor, and prices are firm (up to date order forms, catalog information, phone quote, etc.), a purchase requisition may be processed “check enclosed,” which eliminates the need to process a later invoice.

 4. TURNAROUND.
-Every effort will be made to mail Best Judgment orders to the vendor within two working days after the requisition is received in Purchasing Services.
-Keep in mind that requisitions must be processed at the departmental levels, Purchasing Services, and Pre-Audit before purchase orders are printed.
-The department will receive a blue copy of the purchase order as verification it was sent to the vendor.
+Every effort will be made to process Best Judgment orders within two working days after the requisition is received in Purchasing Services.

 5. FOLLOW UP.
 If the department has not received the blue department copy of a purchase order after five (5) working days of it being encumbered, the department should check the status by calling Purchasing Services at 608.785.8724.